-- 1.1 These general terms and conditions (GTC) govern the conclusion, content and performance of contracts concerning IT services, especially in the areas of consulting, planning, support and training. - 1.2 Anyone (the service provider) submitting an offer to the client thereby accepts these GTC, unless stated otherwise in the quote request.
+- 1.1 These general terms and conditions (GTC) govern the conclusion, content and performance of contracts concerning IT services, especially in the areas of consultancy, planning, support and training. - 1.2 Anyone (contractor) submitting an offer to the client thereby accepts these GTC, unless stated otherwise in the quote request.
 Amendments and addenda to these GTC shall require written agreement.